-- The output depends on the vertical (Y-axis) position of the inputs. - Select Top key column for the column you want to match in the top input dataset.

-- Select include top non-matching rows if you want to include in the output any rows in the top input with no matching value in the bottom input. - Select Bottom key column for the column you want to match in the bottom input dataset. - Select include bottom non-matching rows if you want to include in the output any rows in the bottom input with no matching value in the top input. - Check case sensitive to use case sensitive matching for keys.
+- The output depends on the vertical (Y-axis) position of the inputs. - Click Explore Keys... to compare key values in the 2 datasets. - Select Top key column for the column you want to match in the top input dataset. - Select include top non-matching rows if you want to include in the output any rows in the top input with no matching value in the bottom input. - Select Bottom key column for the column you want to match in the bottom input dataset. - Select include bottom non-matching rows if you want to include in the output any rows in the bottom input with no matching value in the top input. - Check case sensitive to use case sensitive matching for keys.